-- acquire rights to land (e.g. sale, lease, loan, gift, inheritance, allocation by chief, how security of tenure can be guaranteed (customary traditions, land registration system and cadastre), how land disputes are to be adjudicated (customary traditions, civil or administrative law). - Regarding the issue of 'control of land use', the rules and prescriptions define how the government might regulate the use of land and its resources (planning control, subsidies, permits, management of state lands, customary traditions), through which mechanisms the government will have the competence to interfere in private rights to land (planning law, public acquisition of land, expropriation), and how disputes are to be adjudicated (customary traditions, administrative law). - Regarding the issue of 'economic aspects of land', the rules and prescriptions define how the government might levy taxes on land (land taxation), through which mechanisms the tax base might be assessed (land valuation), and how disputes might be adjudicated (administrative law).
+- Regarding the issue of 'holding rights to land', the rules and prescriptions define the mode in which rights to land can be hold (customary law, land law), who will have access to holding rights to land (land reform), through which mechanisms people can acquire rights to land (e.g. sale, lease, loan, gift, inheritance, allocation by chief), how security of tenure can be guaranteed (customary traditions, land registration system and cadastre), how land disputes are to be adjudicated (customary traditions, civil or administrative law). - Regarding the issue of 'economic aspects of land', the rules and prescriptions define how the government might levy taxes on land (land taxation), through which mechanisms the tax base might be assessed (land valuation), and how disputes might be adjudicated (administrative law). - Regarding the issue of 'control of land use', the rules and prescriptions define how the government might regulate the use of land and its resources (planning control, subsidies, permits, management of state lands, customary traditions), through which mechanisms the government will have the competence to interfere in private rights to land (planning law, public acquisition of land, expropriation), and how disputes are to be adjudicated (customary traditions, administrative law).